-As a parent, choosing the right camp for your young camper can be stressful – especially when it is their first-ever camp experience.
+As parents ourselves, we understand that choosing the right camp for your young camper can be stressful – especially when it is their first-ever camp experience.

 How do you know they will be well cared for?

-MKDC is owned and operated by a certified teacher with over 15 years experience in the classroom (who is also mom to 5 & 3 year olds).
+MKDC is owned and operated by a certified teacher with over 15 years experience in the classroom (who is also mom to 5 & 3 year old boys).
 We know what is developmentally appropriate and how to stimulate young minds while also making them feel safe – physically and emotionally.

 The Sprouts/Shoots schedule has shorter activity periods and more frequent breaks than our older campers.
 Our youngest campers also have low-impact activities (story time, lego, etc) strategically built into their schedule, to them time to rest and regroup.

 Many parents of four year old Sprouts campers choose MKDC as a “warm-up” before starting school, because of our structured schedule and positive group atmosphere.

 Your young camper will participate in a wide range of activities to spark interest and imagination while developing strong bonds with his/her counsellors and fellow campers.
-Our Dreamworld timeblock was created so that staff can create programming tailored specifically to their campers’ interests.
+Our Dreamworld timeblock was created so that staff can facilitate camper-led play.

 Our low camper to staff ratio means that campers receive lots of individual attention, making our Sprouts & Shoots program the perfect place to experience camp for the first time.

 Frequently Asked Questions from Sprout Parents

 Q: Is this program accommodating for children who are shy/nervous?